-Visiting, staying in touch & dropping off personal items
+Visiting, staying in touch and dropping off personal items

-• We may ask you to step out from time to time to support patient care.
+• If a ward is very busy, there may be occasions when we ask you to step out from time to time, to support patient care.

-• Keep Carers Caring.
+Support for Unpaid Carers.
 Within our hospitals we welcome carers outside of usual visiting times and they have the right to stay throughout the day or night on our wards.
-Read more in our patient information leaflet.
+Read more in on our Supporting Unpaid Carers page.

 • Hand hygiene is essential in preventing the spread of infection, so please clean your hands with the alcohol gel provided when entering and leaving our wards/departments/hospitals/health centres.